You Can Stay Fit During Christmas!

 Make it a family affair.
 After the big meal, be the instigator behind a “Let’s all go outside and walk off some of that delicious dinner before dessert!”
 I think you’d be surprised how many will thank you for it later!

-Even if you think you may be eating more over the holidays, don’t make the mistake of skipping meals so you can stock up later.
+Don’t skip meals.
+Even if you think you may be eating more over the holidays, don’t make the mistake of skipping meals so you can “stock up” later.

 Above all, stay focused on making sure your spirit is well-fed.
-You will sail through the holidays and into 2012 with your heart full, your mind clear and your body full of energy as a fit witness for Christ.
-He is able to do “exceedingly abundantly above all that we ask or think, according to the power that works in us” (Ephesians 3:20, NKJV).
+You will sail through the holidays and into 2010 with your heart full, your mind clear and your body full of energy as a fit witness for Christ.
+He is able to do “exceedingly abundantly above all that we ask or think, according to the power that works in us” (Ephesians 4:20).